osarup/TestingGit/Windows_Readme.txt

 Now just rifht click a rep, click launch shell, and at the promt, type: notepad readme.md <press enter/return>

 Add your name to the end, save, got to the GUI, click the repo, commit, sync.
-Then trek back to the repo on GitHub's site, go to the full request tab, and click new pull request or something.
-Don't remember, but poke around and you'll get there. :P
+Then trek back to the repo on GitHub's site, go to the pull request tab, and click new pull request.
+Should show you the new file(s) or updates.
+Click pull request above the "Wiki" tab.

 exit cmd by using typing "exit", or simply clicking the close button on the top right of the window, in true Windows fashion.